tsukinoko-kun/ClayMan/Readme.md

 } ClayMan.closeElement();
 ```

+**NOTE**: There is currently a 100000 char limit for the internal string arena, this includes all characters for all strings and string literals passed into Clay functions each frame.

 ## How to use ClayMan (with Raylib renderer)
 To use this library in your project, simply copy the `clayman.hpp` header, as well as the `include` folder (which has the compatible version of `clay.h` as well as the Raylib renderer) into your working directory.
 Then, in your project: